 Make sure you take some time just to explore the city streets, you won’t regret it.

 2. Spy on the city at the Upper Barrakka Gardens

-Did you know that Malta is a popular shooting location for Hollywood?
-Movies like Troy, the Da Vinci Code, Murder on the Orient Express and Gladiator were all shot here.
+Did you know that Malta is a popular filming location for Hollywood?
+Movies like Troy, the Da Vinci Code, Murder on the Orient Express, and Gladiator were all filmed here.
 The gardens are the perfect view to take them all in!

 If you’re feeling the heat (in September in was scorching) there’s a little café selling iced coffee – you’re welcome!

 3. Be bedazzled by St John’s Co Cathedral

 One of the finest examples of Baroque architecture lies in the heart of Valletta, St. John’s Co Cathedral will mesmerise you with it’s beauty.
 It definitely had the ‘Wow’ factor on me!

 If looking up at the sparkling ceiling wasn’t enough, looking down is also a nice surprise.
 The floor is an artwork in itself with hundreds of decorated marble tombstones.

 It’s literally dripping with gold and hangs some of the finest works by the famous painter and blaggard Caravaggio.